Artificial Intelligence has been a buzzword for some time now, but what does it actually mean? And does it have any relevance to marketing?

 So, what do you think?

-AI is a fast developing technology and by exploring the phenomenon further it is clear it’s going to have wide reaching applications for the majority of industries.
-At Beach, we are interested in the new technology that is shaking this ever changing industry.
+AI is a fast developing technology.
+It’s clear it’s going to have wide reaching applications for the majority of industries.
+At Beach, we are interested in the new technology that is shaking up our ever-changing industry.
 This will have a big impact on B2B marketing and we can’t wait to see where it goes.

 What are your thoughts?